Chatatata/SpheriumAPI/docs/authorization.md

 #### Motivation
 Authorization principles manage users correspondence in access of server resources.
-It provides a granular control over resources without losing optimization opportunities and performance.
+It provides a granular control over resources via specific DSL without losing optimization opportunities and performance.

 #### Implementation
 Authorization stage of the pipeline consists of two substages.